timescale/docs/timescaledb/how-to-guides/continuous-aggregates/about-continuous-aggregates.md

 SELECT * FROM daily_average;
 ```

-Continuous aggregate views are refreshed automatically in the background as new data is added, or old data is modified.
-TimescaleDB tracks these changes to the dataset, and automatically updates the view in the background.
-This does not add any maintenance burden to your database, and does not slow down `INSERT` operations.
+Continuous aggregate views are refreshed automatically in the background as new
+data is added, or old data is modified.
+TimescaleDB tracks these changes to the
+dataset, and automatically updates the view in the background.
+This does not add
+any maintenance burden to your database, and does not slow down `INSERT`
+operations.

-You can use continuous aggregates with a large number of default aggregation functions, and any custom aggregation function that is parallelizable.
-You can also use more complex expressions on top of the aggregate functions, for example `max(temperature)-min(temperature)`.
+You can use continuous aggregates with a large number of default aggregation
+functions, and any custom aggregation function that is parallelizable.
+You can
+also use more complex expressions on top of the aggregate functions, for example
+`max(temperature)-min(temperature)`.

+To test out continuous aggregates, follow
+the [continuous aggregate tutorial][tutorial-caggs].

 ## Components of a continuous aggregate
 Continuous aggregates consist of:
 *   Materialization hypertable to store the aggregated data in
-*   Materialization engine to aggregate data from the raw, underlying, table to the materialization hypertable
+*   Materialization engine to aggregate data from the raw, underlying, table to
+    the materialization hypertable
-*   Invalidation engine to determine when data needs to be re-materialized, due to changes in the data
+*   Invalidation engine to determine when data needs to be re-materialized, due
+    to changes in the data
 *   Query engine to access the aggregated data

 ### Materialization hypertable
-Continuous aggregates take raw data from the original hypertable, aggregate it, and store the intermediate state in a materialization hypertable.
-When you query the continuous aggregate view, the state is returned to you as needed.
+Continuous aggregates take raw data from the original hypertable, aggregate it,
+and store the intermediate state in a materialization hypertable.
+When you query
+the continuous aggregate view, the state is returned to you as needed.

 Using the same temperature example, the materialization table looks like this: